 Heroin addiction has become an epidemic in the United States.
 The drug rewires the brain, making people continue to use the drug despite negative consequences.
 Heroin also causes intense withdrawal symptoms that force people to choose between using and experiencing dope sickness.

-Rehab for heroin addiction can help you detox in a safe environment.
-Medications can alleviate withdrawal symptoms, and therapy teaches you how to avoid relapse.
+Rehab for drug addiction can help you detox in a safe environment.
+Medications can alleviate heroin withdrawal symptoms, and therapy teaches you how to avoid relapse.
 Heroin treatment hotlines can connect you with the addiction treatment that you need.

 If you or someone you care about is addicted to heroin, professional help is recommended.
 A nearby treatment facility can provide services for heroin detox, therapy and long-term support to help people overcome opioid addiction.